 As with any charge incurred, be sure to calculate your financial situation after paying off your mortgage including any early repayment charges.
 If this repayment is manageable and will better your financial situation, it may be worth considering.

 However, if paying off your mortgage early has the potential to worsen your financial situation and make things more difficult for you and your dependents, it is likely to be best not to go through with early repayment.

 What Else is There to Know About Early Repayment Charges?

-Remember that you should always keep enough money saved up to see you through any early mortgage charges and mortgage repayments.
-This will ensure you can financially stay afloat during the early repayment process, and minimise the risk of any financial struggle during this major financial move.
+Remember, always keep enough money saved up to see you through any early mortgage charges and mortgage repayments.
+This will ensure you can financially stay afloat during the early repayment process and minimise risks of a financial struggle during this major financial move.

-In addition to this, it is also worth seeing whether your mortgage is a flexible mortgage.
-These types of mortgages can often let you make an overpayment on your repayment plan without charging for it.
-They can also enable you to effectively take the money back if you are financially struggling.
+It is also worth seeing whether your mortgage is a flexible mortgage.
+These types of mortgages may let you make overpayments on your repayment plan free-of-charge.
+They can enable you to take the money back if you are financially struggling.

-If you have weighed up all the factors, considered all options carefully and correctly, and still feel that making an early repayment on your mortgage is the best option for you, all that is left to do is pay the charges in question.
+If you have weighed up all the factors, considered all options carefully, and still feel that making an early repayment on your mortgage is the best option for you, all that is left to do is pay the charges in question.